pc2/cc-slurm-sync/Readme.md

 This option is unique to every cluster system.
 This regex describes the sytax of the hostnames which are used as computing resources in jobs. \ have to be escaped

 Example: `^(n2(lcn|cn|fpga|gpu)[\\d{2,4}\\,\\-\\[\\]]+)+$`

+**nodes**

+The "cores_per_socket" value is used within the transformation of the slurm data to ClusterCockpit data structure.
+CC uses rising ids to identify each core.
+Slurm seperates the cores by socket.
+So the scipts needs to know, how many cores per socket are available to calculate the cc representation of the allocated resources.

 ## Running the script